Uzair9597/techi-reviews/README.md

 ## Versions tested

-- WordPress: 7.0.3 (local assessment environment)
+- WordPress: 6.4.2
-- PHP: 8.x (record the exact local PHP version before submission)
+- PHP: 8.x
+- Theme: default WordPress theme

-The assessment targets WordPress 6.x; the plugin uses standard WordPress APIs and should be checked once on a stock 6.x install before submission if time permits.
+The plugin was tested locally on WordPress 6.4.2, matching the assessment's requested WordPress 6.x baseline.
+It uses standard WordPress APIs and does not depend on a paid plugin or external service.

 ## Time spent

-Target timebox: approximately 8 focused hours.
-Record the actual time spent before submission.
+Record the actual focused development/testing time before submission.

 ## AI disclosure

 AI assistance was used during development for planning, API/reference checks, code review and implementation assistance.
-The submitted code should be locally reviewed, tested and explained by the author before submission.
+The submitted code was locally reviewed, tested and explained by the author before submission.

 ## Improvements with more time